Quertyy/reth-monitor/README.md

 cd reth-monitoring
 ```

-2. If you want to use Alertmanager with a Discord Webhook, you can copy the `.env.example` file to set your Webhook URL and rename the file to `.env.`.
+2. If you want to use Alertmanager with a Discord Webhook, you can copy the `.env.example` file to set your Webhook URL and rename the file to `.env`.

 3. Set the EL and CL metrics port targets in `prometheus/prometheus.yaml`